 The travel booker

 Management and executive-level staff will often be required to travel nationally or internationally for meetings and conferences.
 As their PA, it will be your responsibility to arrange everything surrounding these trips including visas, taxis, flights, hotels, meeting rooms and restaurants.
 Writing a well-planned travel itinerary, as well as the ability to respond quickly and effectively to cancellations, schedule changes and other issues, will make you an invaluable assistant.

 Hand-in-hand with arranging travel and accommodation is dealing with expenses.
 You’ll be entrusted to ensure all bills are correct and paid for on time, and keep an up to date log of these and all other business expenses related to your executive.
 It’s thus crucial that you have a good head for numbers.

 The MS Office wizard

-There are many more ad-hoc tasks you’ll be required to undertake as a PA and, alongside mastering these daily PA roles and responsibilities, the most important challenge of a personal assistant job is to learn the preferred working style, rhythms, and quirks of your manager.
+There are many more ad-hoc tasks you’ll be required to undertake as a PA, which you can find out about in our PA job description.
+And, alongside mastering these daily PA roles and responsibilities, the most important challenge of a personal assistant job is to learn the preferred working style, rhythms, and quirks of your manager.
 If you can click with them and march to the same beat, you’ll be able to anticipate potential problems and distractions ahead and clear them from the path, keeping everything running smoothly.

 If you’re ready to take the next step and apply for PA roles, submit your details today.
 And be sure to read our tips for PA interviews to prepare yourself!